The following names are all valid variable names in nearly every programming language:

 🔗 Which is the best casing style for code?

 So which convention should you use?
 The answer ultimately depends on your personal preference and the conventions used by your team or the language you’re working with.
 However, some general guidelines can help you make a decision.

 First, consider readability.
 In general, snake case is considered easier to read because the underscores make it clear where one word ends and the next begins.
 Camel case, on the other hand, can be harder to read because the lack of separators can make it difficult to quickly parse a variable name.
-That said, I find camel case easier to write.
-Camel case doesn’t require the use of the
+That said, I find camel case easier to write, mostly because it requires one less keystroke.

 In the end, the choice between snake case and camel case is largely a matter of personal preference and the conventions of your language or team.
 Whichever convention you choose, the important thing is to be consistent and use a naming convention that makes your code readable and maintainable.